-The best Android phones for 2023 | Engadget
+The best Android phones for 2024

 Performance

 When it comes to picking our favorite Android phones, the main things we look for are pretty straightforward: good performance (both compute and AI), a nice display, solid design, sharp cameras, long battery life and a significant commitment to ongoing software support.
 For performance, not only do we look at benchmarks and other metrics, but we also evaluate phones based on responsiveness.
-Regardless of whether you’re reading, browsing social media or playing a game, no one wants a device that feels sluggish.
+Regardless of whether you’re reading, text messaging, scrolling through social media or playing a game, no one wants a gadget that feels sluggish.

 Display